 .html .php and other Document Types – 644

-This will bring up the Change Permissions window where you can adjust the settings as needed by checking the box by each permission you want for each level of access (User, Group and World).
+- This will bring up the Change Permissions window.
+Adjust the settings as needed by checking the box by each permission you want for each level of access (User, Group, and World).

 - Once you are finished editing your file permissions, click the Change Permissions button.